Nigeria facts and figures

 Nigeria's Independence Day

-The most populous country within OPEC, Nigeria has over 163 million inhabitants.
-Located on the Gulf of Guinea on Africa’s western coast, Nigeria covers an area of 924,000 square kilometres.
+The most populous country within OPEC, Nigeria has over 172 million inhabitants.
+Located on the Gulf of Guinea on Africa’s western coast, Nigeria covers an area of around 924 thousand square kilometres.
 Abuja, the capital since 1991, has a population of more than one million.
 English is Nigeria’s official language, although many local languages such as Hausa, Yoruba, Igbo and Ijaw are also spoken.

 Apart from petroleum, Nigeria’s other natural resources include natural gas, tin, iron ore, coal, limestone, niobium, lead, zinc and arable land.
-The capital-intensive oil sector provides 20 per cent of gross domestic product, 95 per cent of foreign exchange earnings, and about 65 per cent of budgetary revenues.
+The oil and gas sector accounts for about 35 per cent of gross domestic product, and petroleum exports revenue represents over 90 per cent of total exports revenue.
 Its currency is the naira.

 Did you know?